What We Do

 We form our research partnerships with the goal of creating long-term change—we aren't interesting in "proving" or "disproving" a program and then moving on.
 Forming a longer-term outlook allows us to work with governments and non-profits as they try new ideas and make progress over time.
 When a program doesn't work as intended, we work with our partners to understand why and develop next steps that can lead to more success in future attempts.
 And, because we always use the most rigorous research tools available, when a program is working well it can be publicized, explored further, and expanded.

 We start all of our work from the perspective of our partners, since they already understand the most about making positive differences in communities.
-We measure our success by the fact that community groups, police departments, and governments all come back to work with us again, year after year.
+We measure our success by the fact that community groups, criminal justice organizations, and governments all come back to work with us again, year after year.

 We make sure that our research is always done at the highest standards: besides achieving the most accurate results possible, policymakers will only be convinced by research if the details of our scientific process are trustworthy.
 We work across many fields of research (including Criminology, Economics, Law, Psychology, Public Health, and Sociology) and use a variety of research methods, from randomized evaluations to qualitative analyses.

 By aligning our interests to the needs of communities and policymakers, we ensure that our research has immediate relevance and impact.
-We prioritize research that has potential to transform communities by changing underlying conditions, such as the lack of safety and opportunity that keeps people in cycles of intergenerational poverty.
+We prioritize research that can transform communities by changing underlying conditions, such as the lack of safety and opportunity that keeps people in cycles of intergenerational poverty.